Composition

 Letting the LLM pick tools

-answer = prompt(
+const answer = await chidori.prompt(

 "Research this question and verify your findings: " + question,